 Research published in the scientific journal Biology Letters last year by oceanographer Ms. Kate Stafford and her team points out bowhead whales, an endangered Arctic whale species can sing up to 24 hours to attract mates during breeding season.
-Analyzing five years of data Ms. Stafford, Associate Professor at the University of Washington, reveals that bowhead whales make new and diverse songs each year.
+Analysing five years of data Ms. Stafford, Associate Professor at the University of Washington, reveals that bowhead whales make new and diverse songs each year.
 The round-foreheaded belugas—nicknamed as “the canaries of the sea”– are considered the most vocal among whale species.
 They use diverse clicks, whistles, and clangs to communicate, navigate and locate food.
-The humpback whales, on the other hand, compose new tunes each year to mate– like the behavioral pattern of the bowhead whales.
+The humpback whales, on the other hand, compose new tunes each year to mate- like the behavioral pattern of the bowhead whales.

-The noise of ships overlaps the vocal frequency of whales and interrupts their communication.
+The man-made noise of ships overlaps the vocal frequency of whales and interrupts their communication.
 It hampers their navigation and cripples their ability to detect dangers.
 Sounds to them are like eyes to human.
 Man-made noises mask their senses.

 Many whales stop singing when heavy ships pass by.
-Although some other species like the begulas try to overcome their challenge by changing their vocalization level, the increasing number ships may soon exhaust them.
+Although some other species like the begulas try to overcome their challenge by changing their vocalisation level, the increasing number ships may soon exhaust them.

 Industrial activities such as oil and gas exploration pose a great danger to them.
 Seismic air guns used for searching fuel deposits generate intense, acoustic impulse signals.
 The noise is louder than a jet’s take-off and can travel over 2,000 miles.
 Marine mammals experience temporary or permanent hearing loss when they get exposed these air gun blast—just like a human.